APSIS-ANALYSIS/PERIGEE/README.md

 ```sh
 make
 ```
 Of course you may add `-j2` to run Makefile with 2 threads.
 If the make complains about the auto keyword or the nullptr, your default compiler does not support C++11.
-You may add `set (CMAKE_CXX_STANDARD 11)` in your .cmake configuration file to enforce the C++11 standard.
+You may add `SET(CMAKE_CXX_STANDARD 11)` in your .cmake configuration file to enforce the C++11 standard.

 ## Tutorial
 In general, one has to follow the following steps for simulation.